 Check it out:

 The MRAP is flipped over, and this is when all the training the troops are given comes into play.
-There are more rollover accidents in Iraq and Afghanistan than anyone actually hears about so training is constantly being upgraded to teach the troops what do do in the event of a rollover.
+There are more rollover accidents in Iraq and Afghanistan than anyone actually hears about so training is constantly being upgraded to teach the troops what to do in the event of a rollover.
 This video shows just how that training may have saved some lives.

 The value of the training cannot be underestimated.
 It uses simulators and includes two drills that teach the troops how to get out of a rollover at both 90- and 180-degree angles.
 The convoy is spun around a few times, similar to what would happen during an IED explosion and then it is flipped over.

 While inside, flipped over, and fastened in by a seat belt, the troops have to unfasten their seat belts, help comrades, maintain communication, and unlock the doors.
-The training teaches them how to do this as a second nature and the training is as real as it gets.
+The training teaches them how to do this as second nature and the training is as real as it gets.

 According to the U.S. Army, “Conducting the training under controlled conditions will allow vehicle occupants to gain experience in the proper egress procedures.
 This training is necessary for Soldiers to achieve self-control and overcome the natural fear and panic following the catastrophic event which caused the vehicle rollover event.”